 It was during the years I lived in England that I was first introduced to the dish and it has remained one of my favorite Indian dishes ever since.
 After sampling many versions of this dish throughout Great Britain and elsewhere, I have developed what I believe is the one of the very best chicken tikka masala’s you’ll ever taste!

-7 Keys to Making the BEST Chicken Tikka Masala
+How to Make the BEST Chicken Tikka Masala

 There are several factors that go into making the very best tasting chicken tikka masala.
 Here are 7 essential keys:

 - Use the freshest spices you can find.
 We also STRONGLY recommend that you make your own garam masala.
 It’s easy and absolutely nothing can compare to the flavor of spice blends made fresh from whole spices that are toasted and then ground.
 It makes all the difference in the flavor outcome of the dish.

 Here is the link to our homemade Garam Masala recipe.

 Use boneless, skinless chicken thighs.
 This comes down to personal choice but brown meat has far more flavor and remains moist and succulent after it’s cooked.

 Marinate the chicken overnight.
 It’s tempting to rush the process but for the best results let that chicken marinate the full amount of time to allow those flavors to penetrate the chicken.

 4. Grill or roast the chicken.
 This will add a wonderful depth of flavor to your Chicken Tikka Masala.
 Pan frying the chicken cannot replicate the smoky, slightly charred flavor of grilled or roasted chicken.
 For the absolute best results cook it over a charcoal grill.
 For an easier and still very tasty alternative you can broil it in the oven.
 Slide the marinated chicken onto skewers, lay them on a roasting rack or lined baking sheet, and broil them until they’re lightly charred.

 Caramelize the onions.
 This will accentuate both the flavor and the sweetness of the onions, adding a wonderful contrast to the spices in the dish.